-Renault, Nissan spar over governance reforms as tie-up strains worsen: sources
+Renault, Nissan spar over governance reforms as tie-up strains worsen

 Nissan also appears to have been largely left in the dark on merger discussions between Renault and Fiat Chrysler, which had attempted to join forces to create the world’s third-largest automaker before talks fell apart last week.

-Reporting by Kanishka Singh in Bengaluru, Laurence Frost in Paris, David Dolan and Naomi Tajitsu in Tokyo; Editing by Louise Heavens, Christopher Cushing and Muralikumar Anantharaman
+Reporting by Kanishka Singh in Bengaluru, Laurence Frost in Paris, David Dolan and Naomi Tajitsu in Tokyo; Editing by Christopher Cushing and Muralikumar Anantharaman